Rhyme Time Sacks

 Research shows that children who know 8 nursery rhymes by heart at age 4, are likely to be more confident at spelling and reading by age 8!

-A rhyme sack for children can be made cheaply and easily, with toys and objects found around the house and stored in a bag or box to keep altogether.
-Drawstring bags work particularly well as they can be pulled close at the end of the session and can double up as a ‘feely bag’ for young babies.
+• Store your items: use a bag, box or basket to keep them altogether – drawstring bags work particularly well, as they can be pulled closed at the end of the rhyme session and can double up as a ‘feely bag’ for young babies

 Top Tip